graphite-project/graphite-web/docs/install-pip.rst

 .. note::

-  In order to install carbon, you must install the Python Development Headers.
-In Debian-based distributions, this will require ``apt-get install python-dev``, and in Red Hat-based distributions you will run ``yum install python-devel``.
+  In order to install carbon, you must install the Development Headers for Python and libffi.
+In Debian-based distributions, this will require ``apt-get install python-dev libffi-dev``, and in Red Hat-based distributions you will run ``yum install python-devel libffi-devel``.

 Installing in the Default Location
 ----------------------------------